AleCava01/QR-Password-Vault/qr_encoder/README.md

 - IV: A random 16-byte initialization vector (IV) generated using ```os.urandom(16)```.
 - Padding: The plaintext is padded to ensure it is a multiple of the AES block size (16 bytes).

-The encryption result is a combination of the IV and the ciphertext, both of which are base64-encoded and stored in the QR code.